-- A U.S. J.D. degree from a U.S. law school and and outstanding law school record
+- A J.D. degree from a U.S. law school and and outstanding law school record

 - At least four years of prior experience in human rights or related advocacy

 - Bar membership in a state or jurisdiction of the United States